dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/11 Lecture 11.md

 A = \Intersect_{\mathfrak{p}\in \spec^1(A)} A_{\mathfrak{p}}
 \]
 which is the intersection of localizations over all height 1 primes.
-Being in this intersection is equivalent to having non-negative divisors,
+Being in this intersection is equivalent to having non-negative divisors, where here we've used that regularity implies normality.

 **3**:
 Surjectivity at the end.